BryanMorfe/kunetik/README.md

 That command will insert the module and set the character device permissions.

 ### Sample User Program
 There is an included program `kunetikc` that uses the `/dev/kunetik/` device to print simulated temperature and humidity data.
-To use it, simply navigate to the `kunetik_user` sub-directory, compile the program by executing:
+To use it, simply navigate to the `kunetik_user` sub-directory, and compile the program by executing:
 `$ make`
 Finally, run it:
 `$ ./kunetikc`